nest/nest-simulator/doc/installation/hpc_install.rst

 NEST can be compiled without any external packages; such a configuration may be useful for initial porting to a new supercomputer.
 However, this implies several restrictions:

 - Some neuron and synapse models will not be available, as they depend on ODE solvers from the GNU Scientific Library.
-- The Python extension will not be available, and third, multi-threading and parallel computing facilities will be disabled.
+- The Python extension will not be available
+- Multi-threading and parallel computing facilities will be disabled.

 To configure NEST for compilation without external packages, use the following  command::